jethrodaniel/sqlite_extensions-uuid/README.md

 ## Installation

-Add this gem to your application's `Gemfile`, by running this:
+Add this gem to your application's `Gemfile` by running this:

 ```
 bundle add sqlite_extensions-uuid
 ```

-or by manually adding this line and running `bundle`:
+or by adding this line and running `bundle`:

 ```ruby
 gem "sqlite_extensions-uuid"